rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

   `git clone https://github.com/YOURUSERNAME/rdkit.git`

 **Step 3:** Make your changes to your local copy.
-For development of features we generally recommend working on a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository), and regularly **commit** your changes incase you need to undo something you've changed.
+For development of features we recommend working on a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository), and regularly **commiting** your changes in case you need to undo something you've changed.

   ```
   git commit -a -m "update what and how section"